 Wrapping It Up

-Up until a couple years ago, I have always, and arguably foolishly, bought brand new cars.
+Up until a couple of years ago, I always have, and arguably foolishly, bought brand new cars.
 I totally get it.
 They're shiny and blingy.
 But, they're not worth it (most of the time).

-If you're struggling with money and debt, and a car purchase is coming up, consider a pre-owned or used car.
+If you're struggling with money and debt, and a car purchase is coming up, it's a good idea to consider a pre-owned or used car.
 It may not seem like the “hip” thing to do, but what's more hip – a used car and having money or a new car and being broke?